broscew/xs_STL/README.md

 # xs_STL
-Personal Repository for custom data structure and algorithms.
-Mostly for understanding.
+Repository for custom data structure and algorithms.
+Written mostly for understanding concepts and trying out new features of C++.